Beachcomber (pen name): "By the Way" column

 Morton's other interest, France, was occasionally represented by epic tales of his rambling walks through the French countryside.
 These were not intended as humour.

 "By the Way" was popular with the readership, and of course, this is one of the reasons it lasted so long.
-Its style and randomness could be off-putting, however, and it is safe to say the humour could be something of an acquired taste.
+Its style and randomness could be off-putting and it is safe to say the humour could be something of an acquired taste.
 Oddly, one of the column's greatest opponents was the Express newspaper's owner, Lord Beaverbrook, who had to keep being assured the column was indeed funny.
 A prominent critic was George Orwell, who frequently referred to him in his essays and diaries as "A Catholic Apologist" and accused him of being "silly-clever", in line with his criticisms of G. K. Chesterton, Hilaire Belloc, Ronald Knox and Wyndham-Lewis.

-But By the Way was one of the few features kept continuously running in the often seriously reduced Daily Express throughout World War II, when Morton's lampooning of Hitler, including the British invention of bracerot to make the Nazi's trousers fall down at inopportune moments, was regarded as valuable for morale.
+By the Way was one of the few features kept continuously running in the often seriously reduced Daily Express throughout World War II, when Morton's lampooning of Hitler, including the British invention of bracerot to make the Nazis' trousers fall down at inopportune moments, was regarded as valuable for morale.
 The column appeared daily until 1965 when it was changed to weekly.
-It was cancelled in 1975 and revived as a daily piece in the early 1990s.
-It continues to the present day in much the same format, but is now entitled "Beachcomber", not "By the Way".
+It was cancelled in 1975 and revived as a daily piece in January 1996.
+It continues to the present day in much the same format but is now entitled "Beachcomber", not "By the Way".